constpetrov/constpetrov.github.io/_drafts/bike-commuting.md

 Also, with strong winds it is likely that one can benefit from aerodynamic position.
 What I did was building a complete new bicycle with f configuration impossible in LBS models.
 I have built a dropbar commuter with an internal gear hub.
+This took a lot of effort.
+To use IGH one need a special shifter.
+This is hard to install on dropbar.
 ## Clothes
 For less than 5 kilometers I would say itis ok to ride in casual clothes.
 During spring and autumn if there is no rain it is also ok.
 The trouble starts when it rains.